banhao/CoinBasePro-Trading-Bot/README.md

 ## Support the Project
-If this program helped you to earn money from cryptocurrency market, wish you can use the following link to buy me a cuo of coffee, Thanks!
+If this program helped you to earn money from cryptocurrency market, wish you can use the following link to buy me a cup of coffee, Thanks!

 [PayPal.Me](https://paypal.me/HAOBAN99?locale.x=en_US)